jumpnow/jumpnowtek-site/_posts/2015-10-22-BeagleBone-Black-pinmuxing-and-other-device-tree-notes.md

 ## PinMux Modes

-Most of the AM335x *pads* can support multiple modes of operation.
+Most of the AM335x pads can support multiple modes of operation.

-The pinmux modes available for each pad come from the `sprs717 datasheet`, Section 4.2, Table 4-1.
+The pinmux modes available for each pad come from the `sprs717` datasheet, Section 4.2, Table 4-1.

 The BBB chips use the ZCZ package.

 ##### Example: **GPMC\_CSN1**

-From the `sprs717 datasheet` Table 4-1
+From the `sprs717` datasheet Table 4-1

 	ZCZ Ball Number: U9
 	Pin Name: GPMC_CSN1